sbhusal123/dj-react-messaging/README.md

 # http://<host-ip>:3000 => required only if exposing externally
 CORS_ALLOWED_ORIGINS="http://localhost:3000,http://127.0.0.1:3000,http://<host-ip>:3000"

+# TTL for access token is 5 minutes (300 in seconds)
+TTL_ACCESS_TOKEN=300

+# TTL for refresh token is 5 hours (18000 in seconds)
+TTL_REFRESH_TOKEN=18000

 ```

 Note that, those values are comma separated. ``http://<host-ip>:3000`` and ``<host-ip>`` are only required if exposing to external network.
+TTL envs controll the time to live for the access and refresh token in seconds

 Now your copy of ``.env`` file should look something like below.